vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   MISC: -6: Enable IPv6 scanning -A: Enable OS detection, version detection, script scanning, and traceroute

 As unicornscan is so fast, it makes sense to use it for scanning large networks or a large number of ports.
-The idea is to use unicornscan to scan all ports, and make a list of those ports that are open and pass them to nmap for service detection. superkojiman has written a script for this available at `GitHub <https://github.com/superkojiman/onetwopunch>`_.
+The idea is to use unicornscan to scan all ports, and make a list of those ports that are open and pass them to nmap for service detection.
+Superkojiman has written a script for this available at `GitHub <https://github.com/superkojiman/onetwopunch>`_.

 When portscanning a host, you will be presented with a list of open ports.
 In many cases, the port number tells you what application is running.
 Port 25 is usually SMTP, port 80 mostly HTTP.
-However, this is not always the case, and especially when dealing with proprietary protocols running on non-standard ports you will not be able to determine what application is running.
+However, this is not always the case, and especially when dealing with proprietary protocols running on non-standard ports you will not be able to determine which application is running.

 netcat
 ------
-Netcat might not be the best tool to use for port scanning, but can be used quickly. netcat scans TCP ports by default, but we can perform UDP scans as well.
+Netcat might not be the best tool to use for port scanning, but it can be used quickly.
+Netcat scans TCP ports by default, but we can perform UDP scans as well.

 TCP Scan
 ^^^^^^^^

-For a TCP scan, the format is
+For a TCP scan, the format is:

 ::